 Vermillion’s memory grew distant as time marched on.
 Neighbors took over the management of his herds and property.
 His home was rented out, in case he returned.
 Eventually, his livestock and belongings were either sold or put away.
 He was forgotten as the years passed.

 A new family settled into Vermillion’s house in the 1850s.
-A few weeks later, the lady of the house was hanging clothes out to dry when she heard her chickens on the hillside.
-The hill sat next to the house, so the family often let them roam during the day.
-The birds were oddly loud around one particular spot.
-They didn’t exactly sound frightened, but they were uneasy.
+Weeks later, the lady of the house was hanging laundry when she heard her chickens on the hillside.
+The hill was next to the house, so the family often let them roam.
+The birds were oddly loud, just in one particular spot.
+They weren’t frightened, but they were uneasy.

 The havoc didn’t diminish as she crept up the hill to investigate.
 She reached a cluster of brush and pulled the foliage aside to find a small cave.
 She started to enter, but halted when she noticed a human skeleton on the ground.

-Neighbors eventually arrived with the authorities.
-It was confirmed that the bones belonged to Oliver Vermillion.
-The few who remembered him recognized the skeleton’s clothing.
+Neighbors arrived with the authorities.
+Authorities confirmed they were Oliver Vermillion’s bones.
+The few who remembered him recognized his clothing.
 Most of the people in Nickelsville believed he was murdered, but no one knew what possible legal action they could take after so long.

-Eventually, the community’s original suspect from almost 30 years earlier arrived.
+Eventually, the original suspect from 30 years earlier arrived.
 Everyone watched, spellbound, as he approached the table that held the remains.
-He was visibly shaken, much more so than anyone else in attendance.
+He was visibly shaken, much more so than anyone else.
 He held the bone a moment and dropped it, but the remains did not bleed.
 There was no way to convict him, despite his obvious guilt.
-He was the only attendee to have such a reaction, out of all who’d preceded him, and those after him.
+He was the only attendee to have such a reaction, out of all those who’d preceded him, and those after him.